awsdocs/amazon-cognito-developer-guide/doc_source/amazon-cognito-user-pools-using-tokens-verifying-a-jwt.md

    1. Download and store the corresponding public JSON Web Key \(JWK\) for your user pool\.
 It is available as part of a JSON Web Key Set \(JWKS\)\.
 You can locate it at https://cognito\-idp\.\{region\}\.amazonaws\.com/\{userPoolId\}/\.well\-known/jwks\.json\.

-      For more information on JWK and JWK sets, see [JSON Web Key \(JWK\)](https://tools.ietf.org/html/rfc7517)\.
+      For more information on JWK and JWK sets, see [JSON web key \(JWK\)](https://tools.ietf.org/html/rfc7517)\.
 **Note**
-This is a one\-time step before your web APIs can process tokens\.
-Now you can perform the following steps each time the ID token or the access token are used with your web APIs\.
+This is a one\-time step before your web API operations can process tokens\.
+Now you can perform the following steps each time the ID token or the access token are used with your web API operations\.

       This is a sample `jwks.json` file: